convox/praxis-docs/content/walkthroughs/local.md

 The `build`, `env`, `diff`, `run` and `deploy` commands turn your laptop into a local application platform.
 It's now possible to configure and manage more than one development app, which makes working on microservices a breeze.

-Next, check out the [cloud walkthrough](/walkthroughs/cloud/) to see how the Convox makes managing your production environment just as easy through the same exact commands and concepts.
+Next, we encourage you to [sign up for Convox](https://ui.convox.com/auth/new) and read the [cloud deployment walk through](/walkthroughs/cloud/) to see how the Convox makes managing your production environment just as easy as development through the same exact commands and concepts.